Solomon Islands country brief

 But Solomon Islands remains relatively poor and continues to face serious economic challenges.
 The majority of the population (growing at about three per cent per annum) is involved in subsistence/cash crop agriculture, with less than a quarter involved in paid work.
 The logging industry accounts for about 40 per cent of export earnings, and is a significant source of government revenue.
 But the logging industry is expected to decline as stocks are exhausted and the 2013 budget factored in a decrease in logging revenue for the first time.
 The mining sector is growing, and the Gold Ridge gold mine near Honiara restarted production in March 2011.

 Australia has a deep and longstanding relationship with Solomon Islands.
 During the Second World War Australians were involved in the struggle to liberate the islands from Japanese occupation.
 In the post-war period, people-to-people and business links grew steadily and there are now estimated to be around 1500 Australians in Solomon Islands, mainly in Honiara.
 Australia is Solomon Islands' main development partner.
-In 2013-14, the Australian Government will provide an estimated $187.9 million in development assistance to Solomon Islands, with a focus on health and education, law and justice, economic livelihoods and effective governance for long term development.
+Australian development assistance to Solomon Islands, through the Solomon Islands–Australia Partnership for Development, focuses on improving health, education, water and sanitation, transport, telecommunications, law and justice, rural livelihoods and effective governance.